The best yoga mats of 2021 - CNN Underscored

 The Liforme Original Yoga Mat is a great mat on its own, not to mention fancy — we love the smooth, almost silky top side and dense, 4.2-millimeter-thick natural rubber cushion.
 An investment, sure, but its alignment markers are a true highlight not found on most other mats.
 Giving cues to newbie and pro yogis alike, the subtle design of the mat works as a cheat sheet for beginners, making hand and foot placement much steadier (and easier!) during your yoga practices, especially for those of us who are getting our namaste on from home, without the positioning help from a live instructor.

-Available in five happy colors (from a pretty pink to kelly green), the mat features more than a dozen indicators (etched in a slightly darker shade of the mat’s color) from top to bottom, including end to end lines that keeps hands and feet parallel lengthways, reverse points that keep your hands and feet even when on your back, central lines that keep you centered widthways, and 45-degree lines that align your back heels when in standing postures.
-Having used these markers in our own workouts, we felt more confident as we glided through the motions, knowing that each of our poses was not only accurate, but also safe, preventing any unwanted injuries that could occur when left to our own (somewhat uneducated) devices.
-Those lines also helped us to achieve optimal results, too, learning exactly where we should be on the mat and thus, how our bodies should feel in those positions.
+Available in five happy colors (from a pretty pink to Kelly green), the mat features more than a dozen indicators (etched in a slightly darker shade of the mat’s color) from top to bottom, including end-to-end lines that keep hands and feet parallel lengthways, reverse points that keep your hands and feet even when on your back, central lines that keep you centered widthways and 45-degree lines that align your back heels when in standing postures.
+Having used these markers in our own workouts, we felt more confident as we glided through the motions, knowing that each of our poses was not only accurate but also safe, preventing any unwanted injuries that could occur when left to our own (somewhat uneducated) devices.
+Those lines also helped us to achieve optimal results and learn exactly where we should be on the mat and thus how our bodies should feel in those positions.

 How we tested